Learn2Ride

 Unit 2

 The second visit has students practicing on-bike skills using simulated traffic scenarios around the schoolyard.
 Students have their bike handling skills and road knowledge challenged as they rotate through drills, games, as well as shared pathway and intersection scenarios.
 Unit 2: On-bike Cycling Skills Training is covered in 70-90 minutes.
+Classroom teachers have the rewarding opportunity to get involved at the New Riders station with HUB's easy, step-by-step method outlined in this guide and video.

 Online Course Alternative: Learn2Ride Online